MuvvalaKaran/symbolic_synthesis/README.md

 Some optimization flags:

-1.  `REGRET_HYBRID: bool = True` - Set this flag to true when you contruct graph of utility and best response explicitly (see IROS23 paper)
+1.  `REGRET_HYBRID: bool = True` - Set this flag to true when you construct graph of utility and best response explicitly (see IROS23 paper)
 2.  `MONOLITHIC_TR: bool = True` - Set this flag to true when using Monolithic TR (instead of Partitioned TR) during regret str synthesis.
 Monolithic has faster synthesis times than Partitioned TR approach.

 Within the `main.py` script found in the root folder, on Line 226, you can manually set the arguments to True to modify the output of the framework as follows: